 Aggravated assault was the most common violent crime reported in Arizona last year; it made up 64.9% of all reported violent crimes.

-Definitions of Aggravated Assault
+Definitions of Aggravated Assault in Phoenix, AZ

 Aggravated assault not only details what weapons are used in the assault, but who is involved in the altercation.
 An assault that takes place during a home invasion is automatically considered an aggravated assault, for example, as is any assault that takes place between a person over the age of eighteen and a person under fifteen years of age.
 If the victim is being restrained during the attack, this too counts as an “aggravation.”